tyler274/rummage/docs/commander/05_command_zone.md

     // Tracks whether commanders are in the command zone or elsewhere pub commander_zone_status: HashMap<Entity, CommanderZoneLocation>,

-    // Tracks the number of times a commander has moved to command zone pub zone_transition_count: HashMap<Entity, u32>,
+    // Tracks the number of times each commander has been cast from the command zone pub cast_count: HashMap<Entity, u32>,

-    // Tracks commanders that died this turn (for "died this turn" triggers) pub died_this_turn: HashSet<Entity>,
+    // Tracks commanders that died/were exiled this turn (for state-based actions) pub died_this_turn: HashSet<Entity>,
+    pub exiled_this_turn: HashSet<Entity>,

     // Track partner commanders and backgrounds
     pub commander_partnerships: HashMap<Entity, Entity>,